faramirezs/cognee/memory-bank/progress.md

 - Testing framework is in place but could be expanded
 - Example implementations demonstrate key capabilities
 - Community contributions are being encouraged through documentation
+- Configuration challenges with API proxies have been identified and resolved

 ## Known Issues
 - Performance bottlenecks with very large knowledge graphs